About the Author: Innovarum

 Newsletter

-Between March and August of 2019, Innvoarum carried out the “Study on the participation of the agricultural sector in the BBI JU: business models, challenges and recommendations to enhance the impact on rural development”.
+Between March and August of 2019, Innovarum carried out the “Study on the participation of the agricultural sector in the BBI JU: business models, challenges and recommendations to enhance the impact on rural development”.
 The study was commissioned by the BBI JU (Bio-Industries Joint Undertaking) and published on the 28 of January of 2020.

 Maya Hernando and Irene Paredes coordinated the execution of the study, which counted with the extensive contribution of Carina Folkenson.